 - There can be exceptions to this rule; if blogs with original content are hosted there.

 - Bad quality images; bad lighting, grainy, too dark, too light, etc. I’ve found that it can be difficult to see these things on your blog.
 You can be too close.

-Do not bombard the board or your feed – Use Board booster or Tailwind (or both) to spread it over over the course of several weeks.
+Do not bombard the board or your feed – Use Tailwind to spread it over over the course of several weeks.